PopovEvgeniy/blackice/readme.txt

 Source code

 The code was compiled under Open Watcom V2 Fork.
-But you can do it under any modern C compiler.
+But you can do it with any modern C compiler.
 The source code can be compiled for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide only two things: the binary file for Windows and the makefile for Linux.

-Installation and uninstall under Linux
+Install and uninstall under Linux

 Installation steps: